 - Non-Surgical Rhinoplasty Cost

-According to RealSelf the average cost of a rhinoplasty procedure is $7,700 but the average price range is between $2,125 to $13,300.
-The cost of a rhinoplasty procedure will depend on the area of the nose being treated and how complex the technique is.
+According to RealSelf the average cost of a Rhinoplasty procedure is $7,700 but the average price range is between $2,125 to $13,300.
+The cost of the procedure will depend on the area of the nose being treated and how complex the technique is.
 Many patients choose to have multiple techniques performed to achieve their desired aesthetic such as alarplasty of their nostrils as well as their dorsal hump reduced.
 Combining multiple techniques will increase the cost of the procedure.
+However, the average cost of a nose reshaping procedure in Dallas tends to be close to that of the average cost stated by RealSelf of $7,700.
 The factors that impact the cost of the surgery include:

 - Hospital or operating room charges